harvzheng/csc630-backend-project/readme.md

 ```
 All the code is in `index.js`, including creating a connection to the database and the routing.
 ## Sending HTTP Requests
+### Parameters of a user and a location
+Users: id, username, display_name, latitude, longitude
+Locations: id, user_id, title, address, latitude, longitude

+POST doesn't use the id parameter (except for user_id).
+For locations, only POST user_id, title, and address, since latitude and longitude are both automatically determined from the address.
 ### GET
 The following get requests are available on this site
 ```sh